Overcoming London’s Barriers

 We know connectivity is vital to help communities thrive, and are keen to avoid past mistakes.
 We know coherent cross-sector approaches can unlock economic development and housing opportunities, and can bring about increased mobility, inclusion and community cohesion.
 What is lacking is a coherent approach to tackling this issue.
 There are very few tools to measure severance; what does exist is limited to the impact of roads and vehicles.

-Future of London’s major 2018 project will address two types of severance: physical barriers such as road-, rail- and waterways and artificial barriers such as borough boundaries and the ‘red lines’ that delineate estates or opportunity areas.
+Future of London’s major 2018 project is addressing two types of severance: physical barriers such as road-, rail- and waterways and artificial barriers such as borough boundaries and the ‘red lines’ that delineate estates or opportunity areas.
 We’ll explore how impacts are assessed, showcase effective solutions, and create practical recommendations.

 Overcoming London’s Barriers conference

-Future of London’s full-day conference on 21 June will bring together our cross-sector network to share practical approaches to overcoming barriers.
-See the dedicated conference page for details, speakers, and registration.
+Future of London’s full-day conference on 21 June brought together our cross-sector network to share practical approaches to overcoming barriers.
+See the dedicated conference page for details and the conference summary, to be published in late July.

 Related blog posts